Lamia Chraibi

 Lamia Chraïbi, is a Franco–Moroccan film producer.

 Personal life

 Chraïbi studied audiovisual communication management in France at Valenciennes.

 Career

 In 2007, she founded 'La Prod' production company in Casablanca and in 2011, she founded the production company 'Moon a Deal Films' located in Paris.

 In 2016, she co-produced the film Mimosas with Oliver Laxe.
 The film received critical acclaim and later won the Grand Prize of the Critics’ Week at the Cannes Film Festival in 2016.
 Then she produced the film Tegnap directed by Balint Kenyeres.
 The film was premiered at Locarno Film Festival.
 In 2018, she produced Achoura, a Moroccan fantasy film directed by Talal Selhami.
 The film became the Best Film Award at Hardline Festival as well as received Special Mention of the Jury at Sitges Fantastic Film Festival.

+She has been based in Montreal, Quebec, since 2014.